Evolution and Instability of Bogoliubov Fermi Surfaces under Zeeman Field

-{\it Bogolon correlations}--- The presence of residual DOS or BFS suggests the possibility of further instabilities in the superconducting phase, such as bogolon density wave states or bogolon pairing states, both of which have been studied at zero field thus far \cite{PhysRevB.102.024505,PhysRevB.102.020501,PhysRevB.103.024521,PhysRevB.103.144517}.
-Here, we investigate BFS instability in the $H-T$ phase diagram.
-First, we consider density-wave-type states, defined by
+{\it Bogolon correlations}--- The presence of BFS suggests the possibility of additional instabilities in the superconducting phase, such as {Pomeranchuk or Cooper instabilities of bogolons}, both of which have been studied at zero field thus far \cite{PhysRevB.102.024505,PhysRevB.102.020501,PhysRevB.103.024521,PhysRevB.103.144517}.
+Here, we explore the BFS instability in the $H-T$ phase diagram.
+We first consider {Pomeranchuk instabilities}, defined as